framer/framer-x-for-teams-docs/content/Banner.md

 Here are some stretch goals:

-- Add a Sucess variant
+- Add a third variant
 - Sizes: Small, Medium, Large
+- Shape: Round, Square
 - Animate the banner in/out of the screen

 ### Starting Template